SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    <- 안녕

 The *path* can use optional chaining and forced unwrapping.
-For example, the following code uses optional chaining in a key path to access a property of an optional string:
+This code uses optional chaining in a key path to access a property of an optional string:

 .. testcode:: keypath-expression